In the business world, there is only one way to translate your dream into success: you have to communicate it.

-Being transparent in business communication is paramount to ensure that people are following policy.
+Transparency in business communication is vital to ensure that people follow policy.

-Whether it's an employee that must use a specific process to complete a task or a client who signed an NDA for a business dealing, you must initially communicate well the intent of your brand and the policies you wish to enforce.
+Whether it's an employee that must use a specific process to complete a task or a client who signed an NDA for a business deal, you must initially communicate the intent of the policies you wish to enforce.

-Written communication of some form that explains your business policy, as well as expectations of employees and clientele, is beneficial for consistency across the board.
-Not to mention, it provides a legitimate reference point if ever you need to reiterate a particular procedure, rule, or general conduct guidelines.
+Written communication of some form that explains your business policy, as well as expectations of employees and clientele, helps create consistency across the board.
+Not to mention, it provides a legitimate reference point if ever you need to reiterate a particular procedure, rule, or guideline.

 The critical function of a manager is to relay information from the higher-ups to their team.
-It could be as simple as a notice of a company-wide meeting or news on an upcoming project to get ready.
+It could be as simple as a notice of a company-wide meeting or the strategy for an upcoming project.

-If the manager doesn't deliver the right information or doesn't understand it himself, it won't take long for a total communication breakdown.
+If the manager doesn't understand the information, they won’t be able to deliver the right information, and it won't take long for a total communication breakdown.

-Make sure employees, as well as managers, have all the information they need to coordinate with each other and different departments to accomplish shared goals efficiently.
+That’s why it’s so important to ensure employees and managers have all the information they need to coordinate with each other and different departments to accomplish shared goals.

 What better way to grow a business than to do it organically and in-house?

-Ask employees what they think!
-If you give them opportunities to voice opinions, they will feel comfortable sharing thoughts, ideas, and information that will be beneficial to the team, clients, and the company and brand as a whole.
+Ask employees what they think.
+If you give people opportunities to voice opinions and feel listened to, they will feel more comfortable sharing ideas.
+This information and inspiration can benefit the team, clients and the company.